I am going to go out on a limb here and say something that might just baffle a lot of folks. Are you ready? Drumroll please...

 - it was no wonder she was struggling - some of the skills/qualities needed in order to improve on an instrument are ones that are rarely taught or seen these days, especially in younger people...

 ...sure there are some that are naturally gifted at being perfectionists, myself included.
 We make terrific musicians because we are bound and determined to do what it takes to get every note the way we want it.
 But not everyone is made that way and I don't believe that the musical world should turn these folks away, especially if they do have the ability to learn and if they are willing to work hard, like the young musician I mentioned above.
-I also think it's important to note that in this highly technological age, where we are accustomed to machines and electronics doing most of our detail-work and thinking for us, music-making is not very different than it was a hundred, two-hundred years ago.
+I also think it's important to note that in this highly technological age, when we are accustomed to machines and electronics doing most of our detailed work, calculations, and thinking for us, the process of music-making on acoustic instruments or using our voices is not very different than it was a hundred or two-hundred years ago.
+Yes, there are apps being developed to help people with practicing and to aid in learning music, and some of them are fantastic, but a lot of the work that is needed to progress as musicians is the same work that has been done for many, many years, without the aid of gadgets.
 This disparity is only going to widen as the years go on and as people continue to find ways for technology to provide nifty shortcuts for everything.
-It is the job of teachers and parents to walk alongside these young musicians and to help them gain the skills they need in order to play their instrument.
-We need to teach them how to practice, step-by-step, we need to teach them how to make decisions about music, we need to teach them how to listen all the time, we need to teach them how to concentrate, we need to teach them how to perform, and most importantly, we need to teach them when to let go and to simply enjoy making music.
+It is the job of teachers and parents to walk alongside young musicians and to help them gain the skills they need in order to play their instrument.
+We need to teach them how to practice step-by-step; we need to teach them how to make decisions about music; we need to teach them how to listen all the time; we need to teach them how to concentrate; we need to teach them how to perform; and most importantly, we need to teach them when to let go and to simply enjoy making music.

 So back to my original statement at the beginning of my post...do I really mean what I said?
 Am I implying that playing music is harder than, say, performing intricate surgery on a human brain? or being the President of the United States of America?
 Well, in a way, yes...because for most people, the study of music starts at such a young age and consumes an incredibly high percentage of one's time and also because with music, there is only so much that technology can help with.